- Get the most from your AVC

 - What impact will inflation have on your spending power over the years?

 To access all of these options you may need to move to a different pension product which offers this functionality.
 Different charges may apply.
 Transferring will not be right for everyone.
 There are a number of points to consider, as you could be losing money by giving up any valuable benefits or guarantees that your current plan offers.

 Of course, laws and tax rules may change in the future.
-This information is based on our current understanding in April 2020 and your own circumstances also have an impact on the taxes you pay.
+This information is based on our current understanding in April 2022 and your own circumstances and where you live in the UK also have an impact on the taxes you pay.